Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Battle with the Tools

-That evening, with the sun dipping low in the sky and a dog barking somewhere in the distance, I set up shop in my garage.
+That evening, with the sun dipping low in the sky and a dog barking somewhere in the distance, I set up in my garage.
 Let me tell ya, the first time you fire up a table saw is a bit like igniting fireworks in a small space—you feel both exhilarated and terrified.
 I was just a few cuts in when I realized I had zero experience measuring and cutting.
 Each piece ended up being slightly different lengths.
 I could hear my father’s voice echoing in the back of my head: "Measure twice, cut once."
 If only I’d listened!

 For a moment, I almost gave up.
 I stood there surrounded by mismatched pieces of wood, scrutinizing my ‘masterpiece’ while holding my head in my hands.
 It was hard to shake off that creeping doubt nagging that maybe I just wasn’t cut out for this.
-But then, I had this conversation with myself—well, you know how folks say you have to be your own biggest cheerleader?
+But then, I had this with myself—well, you know how folks say you have to be your own biggest cheerleader?
 I guess I had to slap on my pep talk.

 The Unexpected Moments of Joy

 After a couple of do-overs—thankfully, pine is forgiving—I finally got the frame together, and I was feeling pretty optimistic.
 I mean, it was still somewhat wobbly, but it was starting to look like an actual table.
-The moment I attached the boards, though, was when reality struck again.
+The moment I attached the top boards, though, was when reality struck again.
 Let me tell ya, screwing those ino-placed was like threading a needle blindfolded.
 At one point, I laughed out loud when a screw slipped and sent my drill flying across the garage.
 I swear, I think it laughed back at me.

 But for every moment of frustration, there was a tiny victory, too.
 I vividly remember putting it all together and standing back to admire my handiwork.
 The satisfaction of seeing that table finally come together was a high I can’t quite explain.
 I even took a moment, pausing to let the rich, sweet scent of the fresh wood wash over me.
 It was more than just wood piled together; it was my hard work.